andrew01144/OPA-tips/README.md

 systemctl enable opafm
 systemctl start opafm
 ```
-Check that the fabric is up
+Check that the fabric is up and that the correct number of hosts and switches are present.
 ```
 opafabricinfo
 ```